 As a person becomes weaker, it may no longer possible to take tablets by mouth.
 It may be possible to continue to use a gastrostomy tube.
-However, towards the end of life sometimes medications are given by a continuous infusion.
-This involves a small needle sitting just under the skin, connected to a battery operated pump.
-In this way medications can be given continuously for symptoms e.g. pain and breathlessness.
+However, towards the end of life sometimes medications are given by a continuous infusion, which delivers medication continuously for symptoms e.g. pain and breathlessness.
 Common medications used include morphine for pain and breathing problems, midazolam to help a person relax and help breathing, and hyoscine to help reduce excess secretions.

 If a person with MND has a gastrostomy in place, then when they are coming towards the end of their life this does not have to be used so strictly.
 They are likely to not want much food, although continuing with small volumes of water may help with comfort.
 The use of non-invasive ventilation can be continued if this is helpful with breathing and symptoms, but can be discontinued if it is causing any distress.